 To make the most of your shelling adventures on Anna Maria Island, these tips and trips will help you find the best shells and enjoy your time on the beach.

-• Tides: To find a huge selection of shells, head out during low tide or after a storm.
+- Tides: To find a huge selection of shells, head out during low tide or after a storm.
 You can check local tide charts for the best shelling times.

-• Tread lightly: Follow the principles of 'leave no trace' and collect all of your belongings and trash before you leave.
-Help to keep our beaches as beautiful as you found them!
+- Tread lightly: Follow the principles of 'leave no trace' and collect all of your belongings and trash before you leave.
+Help to keep our beaches as beautiful as you found them.

-• Seaweed hiders: Often, shells get tangled in seaweed.
+- Seaweed hiders: Often, shells get tangled in seaweed.
 If you're feeling brave, you can sift through the seaweed that's washed ashore to see if you can find any hidden gems.

 Taking Care of Your Shell Collection

 Once you've had your fill of shelling, you'll need to clean them if you plan on taking them home.
-The last thing you want is sea material getting all over your suitcase!
+The last thing you want is sea material getting all over your suitcase.

-There are a number of different ways to clean seashells, but we tend to stick to this method.
-First, rinse your shells in fresh water to remove any sand or salt.
+There are several ways to clean seashells, but we tend to stick to this method:

-Finally, rinse your shells thoroughly in fresh water and let them dry completely.
 If you want to preserve them further, you can use a mineral oil or polyurethane spray.

-Your Shelling Adventures on AMI Await!
+Your AMI Shelling Adventures Await

-Exploring and shelling the beautiful beaches of Anna Maria Island is a memorable experience that's enjoyable for everyone.
 Not only does it offer an opportunity to get out and connect with nature, but it also allows you to bring home tangible memories in the form of beautiful shells.
 Plus, who doesn't love free souvenirs?!